-When hail hits, Dent Wizard is ready to restore your vehicle to its pre-storm condition with our industry-leading hail damage repairs.
-Getting hail repair services on cars and trucks from Dent Wizard is fast, and hassle-free.
+When hail hits, Dent Wizard is ready to restore your vehicle to its pre-storm condition with our industry-leading hail damage service.

 - Contact your auto insurance provider to see if the hail damage repair is covered in your policy.
 Every insurance company handles hail claims differently.
 Follow up with your agent if you do not know where to start the claim process.

-- Get your truck or car's damage appraised either through your insurance agency's claim drive, field inspection, or through a direct repair program with companies like Dent Wizard.
+- Get your vehicle's damage appraised either through your insurance agency's claim drive, field inspection, or through a direct repair program with companies like Dent Wizard.

 - Clean the exterior of your vehicle to ensure that the best estimate can be given.

 - Tell your adjuster that Dent Wizard is your repair shop of choice.

 - If Dent Wizard is writing your estimate, our customer care center will assist you in getting an appointment scheduled (800-969-4245 (HAIL)).